 ETCEAC − ACCost of remaining workHow much more money needed to reach completion

-VACBAC − EACProjected final surplus or overrunPositive = projected surplus · Negative = projected overrun
+VACBAC − EACProjected final surplus or overrunPositive means projected surplus.
+Negative means projected overrun.

-TCPI(BAC − EV) ÷ (BAC − AC)Efficiency needed on remaining work to finish on budget>1.0 = need to improve · <1.0 = on track or better
+TCPI(BAC − EV) ÷ (BAC − AC)Efficiency needed on remaining work to finish on budgetAbove 1.0 means you need to improve.
+Below 1.0 means on track or better.

-% DoneEV ÷ BAC × 100Physical % complete based on earned valueBased on value of work done, not time elapsed or $ spent
+% DoneEV ÷ BAC × 100Physical % complete based on earned valueBased on value of work done, not time elapsed or dollars spent

 EVBAC × (% complete)Budgeted cost of work actually completedValue of completed work in budget dollars